cnyuanh/malaria_mitogenome/README.md

 * Control Removal: Creates a series o plots showing the quality of the alignment with and without control region and a extra histogram with the frequency of per position in the concensus.
 * Jmodeltest: Evaluates and selectes the best subtitution models
 * Paup: Creates NJ Tree using parameters recommended by Jmodeltest.
-* Rarefaction: Script to automatize a rarection analysis.
+* Rarefaction: Rarefaction analysis.
+* Plot\_Rarefaction: Plot rarefaction analysis

 ##Clone this repository
 You should be able to clone this repository and start working immediately, just do: